XRT Native APIs¶

 RTP (Runtime Parameter) control¶

-class contains member function to update and read the runtime parameters of the graph.
+The xrt::graph class provides member functions to update and read runtime parameters (RTP) of the graph.

 The member function